guilhem-martin/go-guerrilla-wiki/Deploying-(POSIX-system).md

 `$ useradd -m gmail`

-Place the guerrillad executable in the home (or any location of your choice, eg `/usr/local/bin` would be nice too)
+Place the guerrillad executable in the home directory (or any location of your choice, eg `/usr/local/bin` would be nice too)

-Give permission for the guerrillad executable so that it can access port 80 (and all other privileged ports)
+Give permission for the guerrillad executable so that it can access port 80 (and all other privileged ports) like so:

 ```
 $ sudo setcap 'cap_net_bind_service=+ep' /home/gmail/guerrillad